DarrenTynan/p5Canvas_bfs/README.md

 The Grid Size and Wall Frequency are setup by default, but can be changed from the dropdowns.
 If you LMB click on a Node then the action under Left Mouse will be issued.
 You select a Source and Target node before Go For It! too see the calculation and final path.

+## What I learnt
+The Breadth First Search algorithm.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.